mido/mido/README.rst

 Requirements
 ------------

-Modo works with Python 2.7 and 3.2 (may work with older versions, but I haven't tested this.)
+Mido works with Python 2.7 and 3.2 (may work with older versions, but I haven't tested this.)

 Requires portmidi shared library if you want to use the I/O classes.